Christian deism: Jesus as a moral teacher

 Christian deists who do not believe in Jesus as the son of God strongly reject any theories of atonement.

 Different theories receive different levels of rejection, the strongest rejection being reserved for the theory of penal substitution, that claims that Jesus had to die as a sacrifice to pay the "death penalty" for humankind and save them from the "wrath" of God.
-And they do not view God as a whimsical tyrant who sends plagues and pestilence to punish people on earth and who plans to torture people in "hell" in the future.
+These deists do not view God as a whimsical tyrant who sends plagues and pestilence to punish people on earth and who plans to torture people in "hell" in the future.
 Christian deists reject these ideas as products of human hatred and a failure to recognize God's natural laws of love for others.

-Christian deists consider themselves to be disciples, or students, of Jesus because Jesus taught the natural laws of God.
-But Christian deists believe that Jesus was only human.
+Christian deists consider themselves to be disciples, or students, of Jesus because Jesus taught the natural laws of God but most believe that Jesus was only human.
 Jesus had to struggle with his own times of disappointment, sorrow, anger, prejudice, impatience, and despair, just as other human beings struggle with these experiences.
 Jesus never claimed to be perfect but he was committed to following God's natural laws of love.